The Visual Composer users have found themselves quite confused lately, and we are here to clear the things up.

 On top of that, VC Website Builder comes with a cloud-based Hub from which you can download all the elements you find useful.
 Basically, you can handpick the elements you need and download only them rather than bloating the website with a bunch of unnecessary assets.

-There’s a full list of difference between the two products that you can check right here.
+There’s a full list of differences between the two products that you can check right here.

 That being said, we also have to point out that WP Bakery is still getting the same amount of work and attention as it did before we developed VC Website Builder.
 Both of the products are equally important to us, and we want to offer the best user experience possible.